Your First Year: Frequently Asked Questions (FAQs)

 A: The Centre for International Experience (CIE) provides services specifically designed for international students.

-The CIE has also prepared this helpful web page about getting your study permit
+The CIE has also prepared this helpful web page about study permits.

 A: The University’s Health & Wellness Centre has a medical clinic that is open by appointment to all U of T students and includes both general medical and mental health practitioners (Book an appointment by calling 416-978-8030).
 They also offer a range of wellness workshops and online information.